top of page

 across the 150,000 square meters of the cemetery.

-According to administrative records, the oldest mausoleum dates back to 1870, has retained its original style and belongs to the Medina Rodriguez family.
+Administrative records indicate that the oldest mausoleum, dating back to 1870, has preserved its original style and belongs to the Medina Rodríguez family.

 Of course, the cemetery is also the resting place of many famous historical figures.
 At the "Rotonda de los Hombres Ilustres" (Rotunda of Illustrious Men) are buried, for example, the remains of Felipe Carrillo Puerto, the first socialist governor of Yucatán.